 Breast Compressions graphic showing compressions to keep baby swallowing

-Breast Compression and swallowing by Dr. Jack Newman
+Breast Compression and swallowing by Dr. Jack Newman scroll down to 4 day old after tongue-tie release with compressions

 Breast Compressions for Low Milk Supply and Sleepy Babies by Rebecca Baxter (shows different hand positions)